GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

     | web_https_ca.crt      | Certificate authority certificate that signed/signs the web server certificate. |
     | web_https_ca.key      | Certificate authority key that signed/signs the web server certificate.|

-    Please note you might be using cert-manager here by specifying your issuer as an annotation at [`nginx-ingress.ingress.additionalAnnotations`](#helm-valuesyaml) .
-We will use self-signed certs for https and later will load these certs and keys inside our deployment
+    Please note that we are using [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) here by specifying the issuer as an annotation at [`nginx-ingress.ingress.additionalAnnotations`](#helm-valuesyaml).
+You may choose to use self provided https **SAN** certs , or self-signed **SAN** certs for https and later  load these certs and keys inside our deployment

-    1. Generate the web https CA Key and Certificate:

-        ```bash
-        openssl req -x509 -sha256 -newkey rsa:4096 -keyout web_https_ca.key -out web_https_ca.crt -days 356 -nodes -subj '/CN=My nginx CA'
-        ```

-    1. Generate the web https key, and certificate for the domain used i.e `demo.openbanking.org` and sign  with the web https CA Certificate:

-        ```bash
-        openssl req -new -newkey rsa:4096 -keyout web_https.key -out web_https.csr -nodes -subj '/CN=demo.openbanking.org'
-        openssl x509 -req -sha256 -days 365 -in web_https.csr -CA web_https_ca.crt -CAkey web_https_ca.key -set_serial 01 -out web_https.crt
-        ```

 1. Enable mTLS.